 The notion, that everybody on the team should be able to do everything and whenever a problem arises every team member should be able to fix it is not only unrealistic, the whole idea is counterproductive to the overall performance of the team.
 A team –as described for example in an article by R. K. Grigsby– is a group of people with complementary skills [who are mutually accountable and share a common goal].

 Now, can you imagine a soccer team with all players being equally well suited for all positions?
-How high is the probability that such a team would have the worlds best goalie on boards?
+How high is the probability that such a team would have the worlds best goalie?
 Or the worlds best offensive?
 So clearly there have to be some areas of specialization –while still maintaining some skills in all the other areas– if you want to have the best team possible.
 But when the skills are not evenly distributed, neither can the responsibility.

 You are responsible for the whole thing